Breast Augmentation

 Incision Location

 The size and type of implant desired, as well as the nature of your procedure, will typically determine the most ideal incision location.
 Each technique takes care to avoid significant scarring and can provide a beneficial point of insertion for the implant for various reasons.
-Different incision sites include the lower crease of the breast, around the areola (dark-pigmented area surrounding the nipple), and near the armpit.
+Different incision sites include the lower crease of the breast, around the areola (dark-pigmented area surrounding the nipple) and near the armpit.

 Recovery after Breast Augmentation